ShaikhBorhanUddin/Facial-Emotion-Recognition-Project/README.md

 ## 🗂️ Project Structure

 The following structure is maintained in this repository.
 Dataset is not included due to large number of images; however, it can be accessed or downloaded from [Kaggle](https://www.kaggle.com/datasets/shaikhborhanuddin/fer-25).
+Saved deep learning models are also not included in the repository, but can be accessed or downloaded from the following [google drive](https://drive.google.com/drive/folders/1fawjtIIxCBRv8H-JiBYYg88DraSdq3Sb?usp=sharing).

 ```bash
 Facial-Emotion-Recognition/